 As the mania of our hunter-gathering festival comes to a close at Il Portico, I finally have the time to post another recipe.
 Learn to make Wild Boar with Polenta Taragna

 Articles & Recipes

-Nocino is a digestif from the region of Emilia Romagna.
+Nocino is a digestif from my home region of Emilia Romagna.
 It falls into the rather loose category of ‘Amari.’
 These are strong liquors that are normally herb, root, or in this case nut-based and are Italy’s version of pro-biotics.

-This is true peasant food at it is most comforting and delicious.
 Perfect on cooler summer nights when you don’t fancy a large dinner but still you’re hungry for something.